 2. Species delimitation in the Dolichorhizoid clade

-In Dolichorhizoid clade, :
+In the Dolichorhizoid clade, species delimitation is easy in some groups:

-n the occidentalis group, P. occidentalis, P. sp.
+In the occidentalis group, P. occidentalis, P. sp.
 6 and P. sp.
-12 three distinct species.
+12 are three distinct species.
 Even if some methods splitted P. occidentalis (bPTP) or P. sp.
-6 (Structurama), we believe this is more a problem with the datasets, as these species are well-defined based on the phylogeny and don't appear to include cryptic variation based on the sequences.
+6 (Structurama) in several singletons, we believe that this is more a problem with the datasets and the methods, as these species are well-defined, based on the phylogeny and the morphology, and don't appear to include cryptic variation, based on the sequences.

 P. occidentalis has a stable morphology and is easy to identify.
 It always associates with the Nostoc phylogroup VIIa in the boreal zone, and has a panboreal distribution, and it can also very rarely be found in the Appalachians, where it associates with Nostoc phylogroup VIIb.
 In our study, specimens from Norway, Québec, Alaska, Japan and North Carolina were included.

-P936, P1650 and P1734 P. sp.
-6 is only found in tropical Central and South America, and doesn't seem to have specificity in its association with Nostoc.
+P936, P1650 and P1734 belong to P. sp.
+6, which is only found in tropical Central and South America, and doesn't seem to have specificity in its association with Nostoc.
 Our study included specimens from Peru, Colombia and Honduras

-P3304 P. sp.
-1 is a very rare species, only known from one specimen from Japan.
+P3304 belong to P. sp.
+12, which is a very rare species, only known from one specimen from Japan.

 In the hymenina group, P. hymenina, P. hawaiensis, P. sp.
 3, P. sp.
 4 and P. sp.
-5 most methods.
+5 are supported as distinct species by most methods.
 P. dissecta appears as conspecific to P. hymenina, despite his unique ITS haplotype and its very different morphology.

 P604, P605, P607 and P1530 represent P. sp.
 3, only known from, but widespread in Australia and New Zealand, where it was usually identified as P. dolichorhiza, P. polydactylon or P. nana.
-It has aimportant ITS haplotype and morphological variation.
+It has an important ITS haplotype diversity and morphological variation.

 P1236, P. "hawaiensis" is only known from Hawaii.
 P. sp.
-4 and P. sp.
-5 are only known from Papua New Guinea, where they were described as variants of P. dolichorhiza in Sérusiaux et al. (2009).
+4 (N1534 in this study) and P. sp.
+5 (N1545) are only known from Papua New Guinea, where they were described as variants of P. dolichorhiza in Sérusiaux et al. (2009).

-P80, P430, P516, P539, P1229, P1799, P1903, P. hymenina has a wide distribution, but only in Northern regions, in North America, Europe and Atlantic Islands; never found in Pacific Islands like the other species of this group.
+P80, P430, P516, P539, P1229, P1799, P1903 belong to P. hymenina, which has a wide distribution, but is only present in Northern regions, in North America, Europe and Atlantic Islands; and was never found in Pacific Islands, where the other species of this group can be found.
 It is easy to recognize morphologically despite a quite high degree of variation in the lobes size and shape, but is not specialized to a single Nostoc phylogroup, even if it is often found with phylogroup XVI.
-Specimens from our study came from Pacific Northwest, Newfoundland, Iceland, Norway, Tenerife and the Azores.
+Specimens from our study came from the Pacific Northwest of North America, Newfoundland (Canada), Iceland, Norway, Tenerife and the Azores.

 In the neopolydactyla group, P. pacifica, composed of P443 and P1243, might be the only non-problematic species.
 It was delimited as a species by almost every method.
-It is easy to recognize morphologically, is endemic to the Pacific Northwest of North America, and is specialized toward Nostoc phylogroup XIII.
+It is easy to recognize morphologically, endemic to the Pacific Northwest of North America, and is specialized toward Nostoc phylogroup XIII.

 P. neopolydactyla 1b (P325) seems to be a distinct species from P. neopolydactyla 1 (N1939, P309, P411, P640, P645, P845, P1252, .P3060).

 P. neopolydactyla 1b is only known from one specimen from Peru whereas P. neopolydactyla 1 is only found in Northern regions, including the Appalachians, Arizona, and boreal zones in Norway, Québec and Russia.
-In the boreal zone, it always associates with Nostoc phylogroup VIIa, whereas it associates with phylotype VIIb in the Appalachians and VIIc in Arizona.
+In the boreal zone, it always associates with Nostoc phylogroup VIIa, whereas it was found with phylotype VIIb in the Appalachians and VIIc in Arizona.

 P859, P. neopolydactyla 3 is also considered as a distinct species by most methods.
-It is known from Yunnan and Vietnam
+It is known from Yunnan (China) and Vietnam.